mich86/riverr/README.md

    * header - mini-menus on hover CSS
    * carousel - scrolling
    * buttons - interactive states CSS
+4. Integrate A11Y (aria labels)
-4. Integration of Sass using BEM with Tailwind CSS (if required, discussion required with team)
+5. Integration of Sass using BEM with Tailwind CSS (if required, discussion required with team)